Pizza effect: Ireland

 The creation of jack-o'-lanterns from turnips (rutabaga) was a Halloween custom in Ireland and parts of Great Britain.
 Irish immigrants brought this tradition with them to the United States, and adapted it to use native pumpkins instead of turnips.
 In time, pumpkins came to be used instead of turnips to create jack-o'-lanterns in Ireland and Great Britain.

 St Patrick's Day, and the parades associated with it, were first made festival events by Irish Americans; in fact, Dublin did not hold a St Patrick's Day parade until 1931.
-The Irish traditional music revival of the 1960s–70s was partially begun in America.
-The leprechaun is a very minor figure in Irish myth and folklore; they were popularized in Irish America and are only seen in Ireland in tourist contexts, such as in souvenir shops and at the National Leprechaun Museum.
+The Irish traditional music revival of the 1960s–70s was partially begun in the United States.
+The leprechaun is a very minor figure in Irish myth and folklore; they were popularized in Irish U.S. and are only seen in Ireland in tourist contexts, such as in souvenir shops and at the National Leprechaun Museum.

 Islam

 The religious thought of Ibn Rushd (Averroes), which was taken up by 19th-century Europeans such as Ernest Renan, and thereby regained popularity during the Nahda, the Islamic renaissance.

 Analyst Mark Sedgwick wrote that Islamist terrorism, and specifically suicide bombing, can be seen as examples, beginning as isolated interpretations of the concept of shahid, or martyrdom, then being re-exported to the greater Muslim world.